-You’ve spent six hours on this email campaign.
-The design looks perfect in your browser.
-Your copy converts.
-The CTA button is the exact shade of blue your brand guidelines demanded after three rounds of revisions.
+You spent six hours on this email.
+Design looks right in your browser, the copy finally converts, the CTA is that exact shade of blue your brand guidelines demanded after three rounds of arguing.
+You push send to 50,000 people.

-Half of them open it in Gmail on their phones and see… something that looks like a drunk toddler arranged your layout with refrigerator magnets.
-The other half are on Outlook Desktop, where your carefully crafted gradient background has been replaced by a solid gray box that makes your brand look like it’s stuck in 2003.
+Half of them open it in Gmail on their phone and see a layout that looks like it got dropped down a flight of stairs.
+The other half are in classic Outlook, where your gradient background has been replaced with a solid gray box that makes your brand look like it’s stuck in 2003.
+You open the Litmus preview after the fact (should have done it before, I know) and there it is.

-Most developers learn this the hard way.
-They inline everything, or they inline nothing, or they spend hours manually copying styles into every single <td> tag until they want to throw their laptop out a window.
+This happens because CSS inlining – or the lack of it – is the single largest gap between what you design and what subscribers actually see.
+CSS in email doesn’t work like CSS on the web.
+It’s not even close.
+Most developers learn this the hard way: they inline everything, or they inline nothing, or they spend three hours manually pasting styles into every <td> tag until they want to chuck their laptop at a wall.
 And they still end up with emails that break in at least three clients.

 The problem isn’t that CSS inlining is complicated.
-The problem is that nobody explains which properties actually need to be inlined, which ones don’t, and why Outlook Desktop is still rendering HTML using Microsoft Word’s engine from 2007 – yes, the same Word you use to write documents, and no, that’s not a joke.
+The problem is that almost nobody explains which properties actually need to be inlined, which ones don’t, and why classic Outlook is still – in 2026 – rendering HTML with Microsoft Word’s engine.
+Yes, Word.
+The thing you use to write performance reviews.
+I’m not making this up.

 - Mistake #1: Over-relying on embedded CSS without strategic inlining